Jxl-s/nn-roblox/README.md

 # Simple neural network module for Roblox

-- I am using this for personal projects
+- A very poor implementation of a neural network for roblox that I made for my personal projects
-- For now, only a feedforward network
+- Only a feedforward network is avaiable, and awful at optimizing

-- It's not really good at optimizing
+please don't use it :) it's not a good implementation